vertexclique/docker-volume-redis/README.md

 Current Redis value limitation ends with 512mb per KV.
 So probably files which is more than 512 mb won't be inserted correctly.

-## Lacks
+## TODO

-1 - Skip directories when KV insert (I forgot it)
+1. Skip directories when KV insert (I forgot it)
-2 - rename event from inotify needs deletion too.
+2. rename event from inotify needs deletion too.

 ## LICENSE